Third Day of a Seven Day Binge: Release and promotion

 The song was premiered on BBC Radio 1's Rock Show by Daniel P. Carter on October 26, 2014.
 Immediately following the broadcast, the song was released for free download on the band's official website, where it was available until November 9.
 The song was then released as a one-track digital single via music download services on November 10, as the first official single from the album.
 A limited edition CD was released exclusively at Best Buy stores in the US on December 23, containing both "Third Day of a Seven Day Binge" and the album's other single, "Deep Six", as double A-sides.
 A limited amount of these CDs came bundled with an exclusive T-Shirt.
 A 10" vinyl single – containing the acoustic version of the song, "Day 3", on the b-side – was available with pre-orders of the vinyl edition of the album at participating independent record stores.

 Manson performed the song with The Smashing Pumpkins at London's KOKO on December 5, 2014.
 "The real treat comes in the encore," wrote Classic Rock, "when Marilyn Manson saunters onto the stage to perform his new single… before duetting with Corgan on 'Ava Adore' to close the show."

-The song was featured in the opening sequence of the Criminal Minds episode entitled "Dust and Bones" (13.7) which premiered on November 15, 2017.